robertwahler/repo_manager/examples/pc_saved_game_backup/README.markdown

 ### add remotes

+In one step, we will initialize a new git repository with the working folder's content and push to a new bare repository for backup.

-Normally, you don't need to specify the --path if you are already in the work folder and the repoman can find its global config file.
-For this example, we are using relative paths and will specify the working folder on the command line via the '--path' option.
+> Normally, you don't need to specify the --path if you are already in the
+> work folder and the repoman can find its global config file.
+For this
+> example, we are using relative paths and will specify the working folder
+> on the command line via the '--path' option.

     repo generate:remote mines --path=saved_games/mines/saves
     repo generate:remote hearts --path=saved_games/hearts

+### create the repoman asset configuration files

+   repo add:asset saved_games/mines
+   repo add:asset saved_games/hearts

 Create the specialized Update task